bitcast-network/bitcast-deploy/README.md

 - `CHUTES_API_KEY`
 - `WANDB_API_KEY`

-Bitcast X validator can run in Weight-Copy mode without API keys, but will warn if missing; the master `.env` supports setting them if you run full validation.
+Bitcast X validator can run in Weight‑Copy mode without API keys, but will warn if missing; the master `.env` supports setting them if you run full validation.

 ## What this does
 - Syncs your master `.env` into both repos